 You can configure the settings from the Device Settings tab in Mouse Properties:

-- Click Start, and click Control Panel (or point to Settings and click Control Panel). - Click Mouse (Hardware and Sound). - Click Device Settings (tab) and click Settings. - Use the menu tree on the left to access the user configurable settings.
+- 1. Go to the Control Panel. - 2.
+Click Mouse (Hardware and Sound). - 3.
+Click Device Settings (tab) and click Settings. - 4.
+Use the menu tree on the left to access the user configurable settings.